Lizethsuk/food-ya/README.md

 * build: Changes that affect the build system or external dependencies
 * ci: Changes to our CI configuration files and scripts
 * chore: updating elements but no production code change
-* docs: Documentation only chan
+* docs: Documentation only changes
 * feat: A new feature
 * fix: A bug fix
 * perf: A code change that improves performance